CNuge/BOLD-CLI/README.md

 ```
 - Or use multiple arguments for one paramater by passing in a text file, with each option listed on a separate line.
 ```
-bold-cli -query sequence -output test3.fasta -taxon ./example_data/taxon_test.txt -geo Florida -format tsv
+bold-cli -query sequence -output test3.fasta -taxon ./example_data/taxon_test.txt -geo Ontario -marker COI-5P
 ```
 - Send results to standard output as opposed to files.
 Can then be piped to other things.
+Note if you have paramaters with spaces in them (i.e. drosophila melanogaster) put this last in the command query, or a text file for input.
 ```
-bold-cli -query specimen -taxon drosophila melanogaster  -print
+bold-cli -query specimen -print -taxon drosophila melanogaster
 ```
 - The `-print` flag can be added to a query to send data to standard output instead of to a file.
 Below is an example use of pipe functionality that counts the number of COI drosophila sequences in the bold database.
 ```
 bold-cli -query sequence -taxon drosophila -marker COI-5P -print | grep -c "^>"
 ```

-TODO:
-- add documentation for the command line flags
-- write the readme file and add examples
-- add godocs detail

-- Compiling on windows and linux as well, as last step upload a compiled version of each, zipped and labelled.
-	- a version compiled on windows will work without go installed... so compile and ship
-	- or possibly do this: https://golang.org/doc/install/source#environment